XML RSS

 Why eat organic meat?

-Most people like to eat meat.
-There’s no doubt that meat-eating can form part of a healthy diet.
-But how healthy is that for the planet?
+But how healthy is meat eating for the planet?
 And how sustainable is it?
 Is it worth eating organic meat - is it actually better - or greener?

 The meat industry in Britain and other western nations has been in trouble recently.